dlindo/PYTHON/README.md

-# Data & Codes: Eddy Tracking South Atlantic Bight.
-Proceedings of The Royal Society A
+# Eddy Tracking South Atlantic Bight

+Data and Codes for the "Proceedings of The Royal Society A" manuscript